akansh27/Apache-Tomcat/README.md

 Tomcat is a web server and servlet container.
 It implements several Java Enterprise Edition specifications including Java servlet, JSPs, Java EL, Websocket and provides ‘pure java’ web HTTP server environment for java codes to run in.

+Tomcat is one of the most popular Servlet and JSP Container servers.
+It’s used by some of following high traffic websites:

+LinkedIn.com
+Dailymail.co.uk
+Comcast.net
+Wallmart.com
+Reuters.com
+Meetup.com

 ### Features
 The Servlet 3.1 is an incremental update that includes a couple new features and further clarifications to the specification.
 One of those new features is non-blocking I/O. This is a performance improvement and allows data to be managed asynchronously through a ReadListener and